fanyu/EDCPhotoBrowser/README.md

 ##Licence
 This project uses MIT License.

-*All Photos are frome my Instagram:edceezz.*
+_All Photos are from my Instagram:edceezz._